Healthcare in Venezuela

-In Venezuela, there is a massive shortage of medical personnel and health supplies.
+Due to the US sanctions against Venezuela, the country has been experiencing a massive shortage of medical personnel and health supplies.
 This country currently faces a severe humanitarian crisis where families lack access to food and children face malnutrition.

 Pre-Bolivarian Revolution

 1970s

 Venezuelan state governments operated only five facilities in 1979, down from about sixty hospitals in 1970 since the Ministry of Health and Social Assistance (MSAS) took over many of the hospitals.

 In 1978, a presidential election year, medical sales in Venezuela hit an all-time high, but dropped in 1979.
 In 1979, there were approximately 250 hospitals in Venezuela with MSAS operating the majority of them (58%).
 Venezuela had a shortage of medical professionals and hospital beds in the late 1970s due to a large increase in the population and a lack of specialization among health care professionals.
 The lack of both professionals and beds was higher in the rural areas compared to the more populated, urban areas.
 Between 1978 and 1980, Venezuela had 14,771 doctors, 8,805 nurses and 2,804 nursing auxiliaries.